 Simulating a Non-Newtonian Fluid Flow from a Bottle

-To satisfy our curiosity, as well as our appetites, and come one step closer to perfecting our ketchup-pouring technique, we have simulated ketchup flow from a bottle using COMSOL Multiphysics and the CFD Module.
-In this simulation, we have made a few simplifying assumptions, including the infinite extent of the bottle (our ketchup lasts forever!), and single phase laminar flow, thereby ignoring air trapped in the bottle.
+To satisfy our curiosity, as well as our appetites, and come one step closer to perfecting our ketchup-pouring technique, we have simulated ketchup flow from a bottle using the COMSOL Multiphysics® software and add-on CFD Module.
+In this simulation, we have made a few simplifying assumptions, including the infinite extent of the bottle (our ketchup lasts forever!), and single-phase laminar flow, thereby ignoring air trapped in the bottle.
 All velocities presented are in meters per second (m/s).